 Are the rehearsals formal?
 When rehearsal starts, we begin with a series of exercises to help warm up.
 These warm-up exercises and the rest of the choir rehearsal are informal and often a very good laugh!

 Is there an interval?
-Yes at around 8:30pm there is an interval of approx. 15 minutes where you can take a break, meet and chat to fellow choir members, and juice/biscuits are normally available to purchase.
-This may change in line with our Covid-19 policies.
+Yes at around 8:30pm there is an interval of approx. 15 minutes where you can take a break, meet and chat to fellow choir members.

 Do I have to sit in the same seat each week?
 Once you’ve decided on your voice type you will need to sit in the area where your voice type, e.g. soprano, sits.
 However you are welcome to move around within that section e.g. you may find it easier towards the front of the seating or in the middle etc. It can be a good way to meet different people each week too.
 Moving around is positively encouraged as it is a good way to meet different people and is of musical benefit.
 Seating at rehearsals is first-come first served and we politely remind members that saving seats is not permitted.
 These arrangements may change in line with our Covid-19 policies.